 …And blend until very smooth.

 6. Lastly, pop your bread of choice in the toaster.
 I usually make about one slice per person.
-Once toasted, butter and cut into squares.
+Once toasted, lightly butter (if you like!) and cut into squares.

 I’ll then take half of the toast croutons and add them to each bowl or cup of soup.
 The other half stays on the side, giving the option to add extra croutons to the soup or eat them by themselves!
 You can’t lose either way.